 The breakdown of a marriage or relationship affects more than just the partners involved, it affects children, grandparents and even extended family.
 If the breakdown of your adult child’s relationship has affected your ability to see your grandchildren, or if you are worried about their welfare, there are legal steps that you can take in order to maintain your relationship with grandchildren.

 Under Family Law Act it is possible for grandparents to make an application to seek orders with respect to their grandchildren’s care arrangements.
 Once an application is made to the Court it shall then asses a range of factors to determine an arrangement that would be in the best interests of the child.
 The determination of the child’s best interest can include an access arrangement to maintain the grandparent/grandchild relationship.

 Sadly there are some circumstances where it is necessary for the grandparent to step in and become the primary carer of their grandchild.
 In cases such as this you would have to make an application to the Court to be granted parental responsibility and care of your grandchild.
 As this process is often complex we recommend that you to seek legal advice before pursuing your legal options.

 We offer no-obligation first appointments with our family law team at discounted rates where you can discuss any and all of the matters that affect your family law property and children’s issues.
-Please contact either Poppy to make an appointment with one of our friendly family law team members.
+Please contact one of the friendly family law team members to make an appointment.